OHIO BOARD OF REVISION

 Receive Decision

-Lease agreements showing actual rental rates
+Lease agreements showing actual rental rates and concessions

 THE DECISION